UoB-HPC/SimEng/.github/ISSUE_TEMPLATE/simeng-bug-or-issue-report.md

 Provide a bullet list of how the binary in question was compiled, including all compiler flags used.

 **SimEng Command Line Expression**
-Provide the comman line expression used to run SimEng e.g. `./simeng /path/to/configs/a64fx.yaml /path/to/myBinary.elf`
+Provide the command line expression used to run SimEng e.g. `./simeng /path/to/configs/a64fx.yaml /path/to/myBinary.elf`

 **SimEng Metadata Output**
 If your simulation begins to execute the binary, please provide the metadata that SimEng prints at the start of execution.